fxckgfw/shadowsocks-wiki/Configure-Multiple-Users.md

         "method": "aes-256-cfb"
     }

-If you want to develop a user management system, check the [Manager API](https://github.com/shadowsocks/shadowsocks/wiki/Manage-Multiple-Users).
+If you want to build a user management system, check the [Manager API](https://github.com/shadowsocks/shadowsocks/wiki/Manage-Multiple-Users).